krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

  VMware, Hyper-V or Azure -> SMS connector -> Server volumes -> AMIs -> EC2

+- automate migration of VM (virtual machine) from on-premises VMWare or Mcrosoft Hyper-V to Azure to AWS Cloud
+- creates AMI
+- up to 50 VMs at a time (concurrently)
 - agentless service for migrating on-premises and cloud-based VMs to AWS.
 - Source platforms can be VMware, Hyper-V or Azure.
 - The Server Migration Service connector is installed on the source's platform.